 Association can be named, such as abcd and label6 in the following samples.

-5.1.5 realization relationship

-See subclause 2.5.2.1 of [5].

-This sample shows the realization relationship between a model element AlarmIRPOperations_1 and another model element, AlarmIRP.
-The latter (the target model element) implements the former.
-The target model element must be a <<Interface>>.

 5.1.6 generalization relationship

 See subclause 3.50 of [5].

 This sample shows a generalization relationship between a more general element (the IRPAgent) and a more specific element (the IRPAgent_vendor_A) that is fully consistent with the first element and that adds additional information.